lake-wg/edhoc/draft-ietf-lake-edhoc.md

 RFC Editor: Please remove this appendix.

 * From -10 to -11:
+  * Changed UCCS to CCS
-  * Changed names and description of COSE header parameters for CWT/UCCS
+  * Changed names and description of COSE header parameters for CWT/CCS
   * Changed several of the KDF and Exporter labels
   * Removed edhoc_aead_id from info (already in transcript_hash)
   * Added MTI section